gulfiliz/gulfiliz.github.io/_posts/2025-07-09-gogol-the-overcoat.md

 The desire survives death.
 The wound does not heal by being inflicted on another.

-What Akaki could not have in life — recognition, presence, the warmth of being seen — cannot be obtained by haunting.
+What Akaki could not have in life
+(recognition, presence, the warmth of being seen) cannot be obtained by haunting.
 The ghost is not satisfied.
 The ghost is still wanting.

 Gogol does not resolve this.
-The story ends ambiguously —
+The story ends ambiguously:
 the ghost still out there, somewhere, still wanting its coat.